itzchaturvedi/SOLID-Principles-in-CSharp/README.md

 To explore and learn more about the SOLID principles in software design, you can clone this repository and review the code examples, explanations, and practical applications provided in each principle's section.

+## Contributing

+Contributions to this repository are highly encouraged!
+Whether you have code examples, insights, or additional resources related to SOLID principles, feel free to contribute by submitting a pull request.